-A stye, also called a hordeolum, is a bacterial infection with abscess formation (or simply, a collection of pus, like a pimple) in the glands of the eyelid.
+A stye is a painful eyelid bump that is actually a bacterial infection with abscess formation (or simply, a collection of pus, like a pimple) in the glands of the eyelid.

 The meibomian glands are structures in the eyelid that create oils, called meibum, for lubricating the surface of the eye, enhancing comfort.
 This meibum is the very outside layer of the tears and keeps your tears from evaporating.

-When the meibomian glands are blocked, this is called meibomian gland dysfunction, or MGD.
-If a meibomian gland is blocked and then becomes infected with an eyelid bump, then this is called a stye.
+When the meibomian glands are blocked, this can lead to eyelid inflammation.
+If a meibomian gland is blocked and then becomes infected, a stye can result.

-There are two types of styes though, and a stye of the meibomian gland is called an internal hordeolum: This will appear deeper inside the oil glands and will be red and inflamed without the white top.
+There are two types of painful eyelid bumps though, and a blockage of the meibomian gland is called an internal hordeolum.
+This will appear deeper inside the oil glands and will be red and inflamed without the white top.

 The glands of Zeis and Moll service the eyelashes, secreting oil onto them, keeping them clean and moisturized.